 - Is the data backup protected from cyber infection?

 - How frequently do we access these backups?
 Is the cost of backup recovery transparent?
 What is the SLA for access to backed up files?

 - What is the granularity of recovery?
 Does the whole cloud site have to fail before it will be recovered?
 Can we recover application by application?

 - How is the recovery plan integrated with our overall resiliency plan?
 Are we able to do end-to-end testing?
 Do we have end-to-end visibility?

 - How is our data protected from corruption and cyber attacks?
 Is it recoverable?

-- What is the agreed recovery time objective (RTO) and recovery point objective (RPO) for our applications?
+- What is the agreed recovery time objective (RTO) and recovery point objective (RPO) for our business applications?

 Resiliency is an ongoing journey.
 As IT environments continue to grow and become more complex, business resiliency efforts to scrutinize your disaster recovery and backup requirements become priceless.
 Reach out to business resiliency experts to explore ways you can make your business even more resilient.

 Related topic: Disaster recovery as a service (DRaaS)